bdeckard92/dupUT/01-Class-Content/12-SQL-dev/01-Activities/02-SQL-Seeds/README.md

 ## 💡 Hints

-What MySQL command do we use to select and display a table and it's data?
+What MySQL command do we use to select and display a table and it's populated data?

 ## 🏆 Bonus